Plan Your Visit

 Kīpukapuaulu (Bird Park) – This 1.2 mile (1.9km) loop trail explores some of Hawai‘i's rarest plants and animals.
 The walk will take you through a "Kīpuka", where older vegetation is surrounded by a lava flow from Mauna Loa.

 The Lili House Farm – Experience a family-run farm in Volcano.
-This beautiful country farm has a petting zoo, farm tours and serves a delicious afternoon tea.
-Farm tour, petting zoo and country-style tea from 11:30 a.m. to 1:30 p.m. and Petting Zoo access from 2:30 to 4 p.m.
-Book at least one day in advance.
+This beautiful country farm has a petting zoo and farm tours.
+Petting zoo access is from 2:30 to 4 p.m. and needs to be booked at least one day in advance.

 Tea Hawaii & Company – Learn more about Hawaiian grown teas during a garden tour of teas planted in volcanic soil and then enjoy a tea-tasting.
 Available by appointment.